SWiggels/spring-boot-poc/java/README.md

 spring-boot-poc
 ===============
-Doing git ignore... adding build folder to ignore
+Doing git ignore... adding build folder to ignore.

+Added the ignore for eclipse files.